kris-kuiper/JS-Validator/README.md

 validator.exec();
 </script>
 ```
-You create a new fieldname called "date" and execute the validation
+You create a new field name called "date" and execute the validation
 ##### Combining with the format method
 You can also combine multiple fields with the format method for more control:
 ```